Wotcnt/Polyrifringence-Engine/README.md

 - Contributions, replications, or independent verifications welcome.
 #### 📜 License
 -     This project is licensed under the MIT License — see LICENSE.txt for details.

 ---
+#### 🧑‍🔬 Research Provenance & Authorship
+---
+This repository represents the culmination of an independent, single-author research effort by Conner Brown-Milliken (@MMMDcreator).

+All concepts, simulations, benchmarks, and Codex framework components were conceived, engineered, and verified solely by the author, without institutional sponsorship or external funding.

+The Polyrifringence Engine embodies the principle of Recursive Sovereignty, a testament to what a dedicated independent researcher can achieve through persistent cross-disciplinary integration of physics, geometry, and symbolic intelligence.

+---